encodingx/binary/README.md

 # Marshal and Unmarshal Binary Formats in Go
-The Go standard library features packages for marshalling structs into various message and file formats, and vice versa.
+The Go standard library features packages for converting between structs and various message and file formats.
 Packages `encoding/json` and `encoding/xml` are well known for providing convenient functions `Marshal()` and `Unmarshal()` that leverage the declarative nature of struct tags.